 Current and Past Fellows

-In a continuing effort to build a comprehensive record of historic gardens in the Commonwealth of Virginia, the Garden Club of Virginia (GCV) offers two research Fellowships for graduate students currently working towards an MLA or equivalent degree.
-The Fellowships promote the research and documentation of historic Virginia gardens.
+In a continuing effort to build a comprehensive record of historic gardens in the Commonwealth of Virginia, the Garden Club of Virginia established two research Fellowships for graduate students currently working towards an MLA or equivalent degree.

-The Rieley Fellowship is named in honor of William D. Rieley, FASLA, the Garden Club of Virginia's landscape architect 1998-2021.
+The Rieley Fellowship, named in honor of William D. Rieley, FASLA, the Garden Club of Virginia's landscape architect 1998-2021.

-The Favretti Fellowship is named in honor of the Garden Club of Virginia's former landscape architect, Rudy J. Favretti, FASLA, in appreciation for his distinguished contributions to historic landscape scholarship, restoration, and education.
+The Favretti Fellowship, named in honor of Rudy J. Favretti, FASLA, the Garden Club of Virginia's landscape architect, 1979-2001.

-To learn more about the landscape architecture research fellowships and to browse the comprehensive GCV library of historic garden records and site plans, visit www.gcvfellowship.org
+To browse the comprehensive GCV library of historic garden records and site plans, visit www.gcvfellowship.org